PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 Each state is required submit data according to the following structure: each row is a unique combination of provider, coverage plan, and service location.
 This means a dentist enrolled in 2 plans at 3 sites would be represented on 6 rows.

-#### Citation
+#### Data Use

 CMS does not have a recommended citation listed on their website.
-Positive Sum has inquired to see if there is a citation style they prefer.

-#### Data use agreements

 The IKN database was provided to Positive Sum without requiring a data use agreement.

 ## Data Structure